Jayp1010/Financial-data-analysis-prototype/README.md

 - Extract, transform, and load (ETL) financial data from various sources.
 - Create interactive dashboards in Tableau to visualize key financial metrics and trends.
 - Ensure data accuracy and security through robust validation and encryption mechanisms.

+For Tableau :-

+I will need to connect to my SQL database and create dashboards.
+Here is how:
+- Open Tableau and connect to SQL database.
+- Load the table I created in the ETL process.
+- Create interactive dashboards by dragging and dropping fields to visualize key financial metrics and trends.